How do you arrange funding for a first dental practice purchase?

 Most dental practices are “fundable” so make sure you are prepared with a persuasive, detailed, proposal

-Do not make the mistake of approaching just one bank directly though as they will only outline what their own lending guidelines will permit which may not be the most favourable – the banks are all different and there are attractive terms available but only if you approach the right lenders in the correct manner.
+Avoid the mistake of approaching only one bank directly because they will only be able to provide information based on their own lending policies, which may not be the most favourable.
+It’s important to remember that the banks differ, and there are attractive financing terms available, but only if you approach the right lenders in the correct manner.

 Discuss your personal financial position with a dental practice purchasing specialist